-Building New Sources of Funding for the Nation’s Infrastructure13 Jul 2015, Posted in Blog Posts
+Building New Sources of Funding for the Nation’s Infrastructure13 Jul 2015, Posted in All Posts, Blog Posts

 It has been two years since The American Society of Civil Engineers (ASCE) infamously slammed the quality of US infrastructure with a D+ grade.
 Transportation infrastructure – the highways, mass transit, aviation, water, and railways traversing the country – have traditionally received the majority of their funding from the public sector.
 In the 2014 fiscal year, this collective contribution of local, state, and federal funding totaled $279 billion.
 The ACSE estimated that restoring every crumbling road, bridge, and railway to an acceptable standard would require an investment of $3.6 trillion by 2020.
 If current spending trends persist, infrastructure funding will fall short of that goal by almost $2 trillion.
 With budget cuts already impacting the funds available to improve nationwide infrastructure projects, it is time to consider alternate sources of funding to improve the quality of the infrastructure that millions of people rely on every day.

 One such source is the EB-5 Visa.
 The EB-5 Program allows foreign nationals and their immediate family to become lawful permanent residents of the United States by investing in a for-profit business in the US.
 This program had traditionally been implemented as a mode of domestic job creation.
 In the past several years, EB-5 investments have evolved as a significant contributor to the US economy, creating over 120,000 domestic jobs since the program’s enactment and contributing $3.58 billion to the United States’ GDP in 2013 alone.